CCheukKa/CCheukKa/Journal.md

 ### 13-12-2021
 #### Calculus final examination
 > This was the most dreadful examination I have ever done in my entire life.
 It was pure misery.
 I studied quite a lot to be fair but I just can't seem to be able to quite to them.
 In a lot of the questions, I have a solid lead and solid idea of how I could tease the answer out off the question, but I just couldn't quite execute the calculation itself.
 And it's not like I didn't understand the theorems and tricks either.
 I feel like I was stuck in Mathematics in a way I have never been before.
 The paper wasn't quite structured in a way that one could wrestle some partial credit either.
 I just don't know.
 I don't think I have ever been this unconfident ever after an exam.

+### 14-12-2021
+#### Chinese final examination
+> Honestly, I didn't think I would cross paths with Chinese after HKDSE but turns out I was so dead wrong.
+But I guess for all it's worth, the Chinese composition went better than I had thought.
+At least I managed to squeeze my residual brain cells ideas and wrote something moderately quality.
+I guess writing is really a process of exploration and self-reflection, as I could clearly say as of the writing of this.
+Speaking of language, I find myself deteriorating in terms of vocabulary and general writing quality ever since I have been in university, both Chinese and English.
+Honestly, I found it extremely odd that this would be the case.
+Of all things, I would've thought the abundance of non-locals would help to make this environment more academically-oriented, and that English would play a more prominent role in the picture.
+But it seems that my SJC is somehow more internationalised than CUHK.
+I really need to get working on my language, lest they forever leave me and become a thing of the past, as proven in today's examination where I managed to forget how to write a lot of very common words.
+What a weird place I am in right now.